 - When can we have guests in our room?

-Of course, there might be times when you will disagree with each other.
-It’s important that you speak HONESTLY and RESPECTFULLY to each other as you discuss these things.
-Remember, you are your roommate’s roommate too!
-Treat them as you would like to be treated and remember, your RA and other Residential Life staff are here to help as needed.
+Of course, there might be times when roommates will disagree with each other.
+It’s important that residents speak honestly and respectfully to one other when discussing these things.
+Treat them as you would like to be treated and remember, RAs and other Residential Life staff are here to help as needed.

 ROOM SELECTION PROCESS

 Each spring semester, current students living in all residence halls (except for non-traditional/graduate housing locations) are able to participate in the Room Selection Process for the upcoming academic year.
 Room Selection gives students the ability to select their room and roommate(s) for the upcoming year based on space availability and any requirements of specific residence halls/living communities.
 Students who do not complete their housing application on time may not participate in the room selection process and will be assigned to housing after the housing selection has occurred.

 SAFETY POLICIES AND PROCEDURES IN RESIDENCE HALLS

 Important residence hall policies and procedures are listed below.
 The University reserves the right to change these policies and procedures as conditions warrant.